Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 y = -271416.9668649424 + 118.81604097 * sqft_living + 80470.38579525 * grade + -18220.19031844 * bathrooms + -12892.82031154 * bedrooms + -7053.33250738 * floors

-Where:

--271416.9668649424 is the intercept
-118.81604097 is the coefficient for sqft_living
-80470.38579525 is the coefficient for grade -18220.19031844 is the coefficient for bathrooms -12892.82031154 is the coefficient for bedrooms -7053.33250738 is the coefficient for floors

 Mean Squared Error of Model:  23757545024.29692
 Mean Absolute Error of Model: 122306.04934670829
 R Squared Value of Model: 0.43175033884849523

 Explanation:
 Intercept (-271416.97): This is the estimated price when all the predictors (sqft_living, grade, bathrooms, bedrooms, floors) are zero.
 It serves as the baseline price of a house without considering these features.

-Coefficients:
-118.82 for sqft_living: For each additional square foot of living space, the price is predicted to increase by approximately 118.82 units of currency.
-80470.39 for grade: For each unit increase in grade, the price is predicted to increase by approximately 80470.39 units of currency.
--18220.19 for bathrooms: For each additional bathroom, the price is predicted to decrease by approximately 18220.19 units of currency.
--12892.82 for bedrooms: For each additional bedroom, the price is predicted to decrease by approximately 12892.82 units of currency.
--7053.33 for floors: For each additional floor, the price is predicted to decrease by approximately 7053.33 units of currency.

 Performance Interpretation:
 The MSE value of 23,757,545,024.30 indicates a significant average squared error between the actual and predicted prices, though it is slightly lower than the simple linear regression model, suggesting a better fit.